quux00/mybatis-koans/README.md

 ### Do the Koans in Eclipse

-Load the koans into Eclipse as a maven project (get the [m2e plugin](http://www.eclipse.org/m2e/) for that).
-Give it the project name "mybatis-koans" and uncheck the "Use default location" option.
-Browse to the mybatis-koans directory where you downloaded the koans from GitHub.
+Import > Maven > Existing Maven Project
+Navigate to the mybatis-koans directory for the "root directory".
+It should find the pom.xml and name the project "mybatis-koans".
+Click finish.

 It should find your maven dependencies and download those or reference them if you've already done the maven commands from the command line.
+If something doesn't work, try going to the command line and type `mvn verify` to download and compile and verify the setup described in the pom.

 Once you have the mybatis-koans project created in Eclipse and have all the previous steps done (such as jar dependencies in place), you can run the koans (the main ones you will do and the already completed ones) by: